 A major concern for the viability of spring Chinook Salmon populations is the influence of hatchery-origin genes in the natural spawning population (UCSRB 2007).
 Hatchery-origin genes can degrade adaptation to local environments and reduce homing (Waples 2004; Utter 2005; Dittman et al. 2010).
 A review of spring Chinook Salmon population viabilities in the upper Columbia River rated the Entiat River population as high risk with a 25% chance of extinction within 100 years (UCSRB 2007).
 Since then, the Entiat NFH terminated its spring Chinook Salmon program and it was anticipated that this would result in very low (pHOS<5%) numbers of hatchery-origin spring Chinook Salmon on the spawning grounds in future years (2010 onward).
-However, hatchery-origin fish have averaged 25% of the spring Chinook Salmon population over the last six years.
+However, hatchery-origin fish have averaged 25% of the spring Chinook Salmon population over the previous six years.
 Although the period is short the hatchery-origin percentage remains well above the criteria for reducing the threat to the Entiat River spring Chinook Salmon population (UCSRB 2007).
-The abundance of redds and subsequently the abundance estimates of natural-origin spring Chinook Salmon in 2016 were lower than in 2015 but still above average which is encouraging for this ESA-listed native fish.
-However, the persistence of hatchery-origin fish remains a concern for the genetic integrity of the Entiat River spring Chinook Salmon population.

-In contrast, the abundance and proportion of hatchery-origin summer Chinook Salmon in the Entiat River have increased over the last six years.
+In contrast, the abundance and proportion of hatchery-origin summer Chinook Salmon in the Entiat River have increased over the last seven years.
 The increase was most likely attributed to the switch from spring to summer Chinook Salmon production at the Entiat NFH.
-The total redd count in 2016 was among the highest since surveys began in 1994.
-The total proportion of hatchery-origin summer Chinook Salmon (pHOS) was 19% and of these hatchery-origin fish 79% originated from Entiat NFH.
-The overall percentage of hatchery-origin summer Chinook Salmon decreased 9% since 2015 but the hatchery proportion of Entiat NFH-origin summer Chinook Salmon remained high (79%).
-Hatchery-origin summer Chinook Salmon were only 7% of the population upstream of the hatchery and 49% downstream of the hatchery.
+The total redd count in 2017 was the second highest since surveys began in 1994.
+The total proportion of hatchery-origin summer Chinook Salmon (pHOS) was 41% and of these hatchery-origin fish 90% originated from Entiat NFH.
+Hatchery-origin summer Chinook Salmon were only 13% of the spawning population upstream of the hatchery and 73% downstream of the hatchery.
 The spatial distribution of hatchery-origin fish above and below the hatchery was comparable to previous years.

 Although redds of both runs overlapped spatially there were substantial differences between the abundance of redds in upstream and downstream sections of the Entiat River.
-Summer Chinook Salmon redds were primarily found in the downstream sections (reaches 4-5) while the spring Chinook Salmon redds were primarily found in the upstream sections (reaches 1-3).
-Spring Chinook Salmon generally spawn earlier in the year which puts their redds at risk of superimposition by summer Chinook Salmon that typically spawn later in the year.
+Summer Chinook Salmon redds were primarily found in the most downstream section (reach 5) while the spring Chinook Salmon redds were primarily found in the upstream sections (reaches 1-3).
+Spring Chinook Salmon generally spawn earlier in the year which puts their redds at risk of superimposition by summer Chinook Salmon that spawn later in the year.
 Spring Chinook Salmon that spawned in the upper reaches of the Entiat River are at lower risk for superimposition than those that spawned farther downstream because fewer summer Chinook Salmon spawned in the upper reaches.
-Although superimposition rates from Entiat NFH-origin summer Chinook Salmon on spring Chinook Salmon redds were only 0.9% they remain a concern and warrant continued monitoring.
+Although superimposition rates from Entiat NFH-origin summer Chinook Salmon on spring Chinook Salmon redds were only 0.95% they remain a concern and warrant continued monitoring.
 Management goals for the Entiat NFH state the acceptable superimposition rates of Entiat NFH-origin Chinook Salmon on spring Chinook Salmon to be 10% (NMFS 2013).
 Monitoring superimposition rates will continue to be a priority for the MCFWCO because rates will likely continue to increase in the near future as full-production summer Chinook Salmon runs from the Entiat NFH return to the Entiat River.